Vegetables (song): McCartney visit

 During the April 10 vocal session at Sound Recorders, which also saw work on "Wonderful" and "Child Is Father of the Man", Paul McCartney of the Beatles joined the Beach Boys in the studio for several hours.
-Al Jardine remembered that:
+Asked about his involvement in a 2001 interview, McCartney said he had no memory of the session, where he was said to have chomped vegetables.
+However, in a 2016 Q&A given for his website, he offered a specific recollection:

-KROQ DJ Rodney Bingenheimer said he was present at this session with McCartney: "We were in a booth, and we were supposed to shout out the names of vegetables.
+Jardine said, "I remember waiting for long periods of time between takes to get to the next section or verse.
+Brian [seemed to have] lost track of the session.
+Paul would come on the talkback and say something like "'Good take, Al.'" KROQ DJ Rodney Bingenheimer was also present, as he remembered, "We were in a booth, and we were supposed to shout out the names of vegetables.
 I was a young, punk kid at the time, and I shouted out 'TV dinners!'
-I didn't know ..."
-Wilson's first wife Marilyn said, "Paul came to the Vega-Tables session.
-Brian had some fresh vegetables out, for the mood.
+I didn't know..."
+Wilson's then-wife Marilyn recalled, "Brian had some fresh vegetables out, for the mood.
 He sprinkled salt all over the console table near the mixing board and started dipping celery into the salt and chomping on it.
 Paul followed his lead and picked up the celery and did the same thing.
 It was priceless to see this."

-Asked about his involvement in a 2001 interview, McCartney said he had no memory of chomping vegetables at the session.
-In 2016, he offered a specific recollection:

-On the existing tapes for these sessions, McCartney's presence cannot be verified, and it is unclear if any record of his performance has survived.
-Archivist Craig Slowinski, who assembled the sessionography included with The Smile Sessions box set, stated: "I was ready to credit Sir Paul with 'veggie munching' ... but since no tapes were found with his voice or reference to him, we figured I'd better not.
+It is unclear if any record of McCartney's performance has survived, as his presence cannot be verified on existing session tapes.
+Craig Slowinski, who assembled the sessionography included with The Smile Sessions box set, stated: "I was ready to credit Sir Paul with 'veggie munching' [...] but since no tapes were found with his voice or reference to him, we figured I'd better not.
 Too hard to say that any veggie munching on his part remained on tape through the final stages of production."
-Sessions co-producer Mark Linett explained: "Unless Paul is being very quiet, there’s no evidence that he’s a part of the chomping.
+Sessions co-producer Mark Linett said, "Unless Paul is being very quiet, there’s no evidence that he’s a part of the chomping.
 And there’s quite a lot of discussion going on while that particular track is being recorded."

 After the "Vega-Tables" session, McCartney performed his song "She's Leaving Home" on piano for Wilson and his wife.
 Wilson said: "We both just cried.
 It was beautiful."
-He performed "Wonderful" on piano for McCartney.
+In turn, he performed "Wonderful" on piano for McCartney.
 Beatles roadie Mal Evans wrote about singing the traditional "On Top of Old Smokey" with McCartney and Wilson, but was not impressed by Wilson's avant-garde attitude to music: "Brian then put a damper on the spontaneity of the whole affair by walking in with a tray of water-filled glasses, trying to arrange it into some sort of session."
-In a January 1968 interview, Wilson stated of the McCartney episode that "it was a little uptight and we really didn't seem to hit it off.
-It didn't really flow. ...
+In a January 1968 interview, Wilson stated of the McCartney episode, "It was a little uptight and we really didn't seem to hit it off.
+It didn't really flow. [...]
 It didn't really go too good."